incuna/heroku-s3-pgbackups/README.md

 ## Caveats

 The database dump will be uploaded with the timestamp.
 If you wish to expire some backups, move them to glacier or anything else then that is up to you.
+At present it doesn't stream, so if your dump is too big to fit in memory it will fail.